paghasafari/Deploying-a-Sentiment-Analysis-Model/README.md

 Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks) to create a sentiment analysis web application.

-The SageMaker Project notebook pursues the following steps to deploy and use the model.
+The attached SageMaker Project notebook pursues the following steps to deploy and use the model.

 1. Download or otherwise retrieve the data.
 2. Process / Prepare the data.